lorossi/empty-html5-canvas-project/README.md

 You also have access to some class attributes:

 - `this.width` and `this.height` containing the size (in pixels) of the canvas
-- `this.frameCount` and `this.frameRate` containing, well, the number of rendered frames and the current framerate.
+- `this.frameCount` and `this.frameRate` containing, well, the number of rendered frames and the current frame rate.
 You can also set the frame rate using this variable (by default the draw function runs ad 60fps).
 - `this.ctx` and `this.canvas`, with the former needed in order to draw

 and some internal functions: